 That’s why we’ve made it easy for you with this checklist to declutter you home.
 First, we will go through what you can do to make the job easier before you start cleaning anything, then we will go through the room-by-room checklist.

-By following this checklist, you won’t miss a thing or have to stress about what exactly you should be throwing out because we have done the hard work for you.
+By following our declutter your home checklist, you won’t miss a thing or have to stress about what exactly you should be throwing out because we have done the hard work for you.

 Get Organised and Prepare Your House for Decluttering: